areenberg/RelSys/README.md

 ```

-The system can now be evaluated
+The system can now be evaluated.

 ```c++